 The conference will also cover best practices for HIPAA security compliance and the electronic distribution of participant communications.

 Conference attendees will receive certificates of attendance that may be used to obtain credits with various credentialing organizations within the legal, human resources, insurance, and accounting fields.
 Under NASBA guidelines, the conference will provide 20 CPE credits.
 And—new this year for attorneys attending the conference—CLE accreditation has been applied for in all U.S. jurisdictions.

 For more information on the EBIA Advanced Cafeteria Plans and Benefits Conference and to register, visit checkpointlearning.thomsonreuters.com/CPEBrands/EBIA-Conference.

 Thomson Reuters Checkpoint Learning provides training and continuing professional education (CPE) solutions for tax, accounting and finance professionals and firms.
 EBIA Learning programs (including webinars, seminars, and conferences) are designed specifically for benefits professionals.
-From customized group training to more than 900 individual webinars, online self-study, public seminars and conference events, Checkpoint Learning offers a full range of solutions to build learning plans for both individuals and teams.
+From customized group training to more than 900 individual tax and accounting CPE webinars, online self-study, public tax and accounting seminars and accounting conference events, Checkpoint Learning offers a full range of solutions to build learning plans for both individuals and teams.
 Our mission is to improve the productivity and profitability of accounting, tax and corporate finance professionals by rethinking traditional processes, leveraging cutting-edge technology and providing the most accurate and insightful training available.